peterkhe1999/CheatSheet/OSEP/README.md

 `(root) NOPASSWD: /usr/bin/vim /opt/important.conf`

-This limited access can be set in the `/etc/sudoers` file with the same syntax as the line above.
+This limited access can be set in the `/etc/sudoers` file with the same syntax.
 In this case, a password is not required for sudo access.

 Run VIM and then enter `:shell` to gain a root shell automatically.
 If a password was required, use the alias vector to gain root access with our backdoor script.